pnxtech/umf/umf.md

 }
 ```

 However, the message will still be handled as a generic message (msg) by other servers and infrastructure components which may or may not inspect the contents of the custom body object.
-For this reason it’s recommended that standard type fields be used whenever possible.
+For this reason, it’s recommended that standard type fields be used whenever possible.

 <a name="Version-field"></a>
 ### 2.2.7 Version field